Cartilage: Articular cartilage

 The articular cartilage function is dependent on the molecular composition of the extracellular matrix (ECM).
 The ECM consists mainly of proteoglycan and collagens.
-The main proteoglycan in cartilage is aggrecan, which, as its name suggests, forms large aggregates with hyaluronan.
+The main proteoglycan in cartilage is aggrecan, which, as its name suggests, forms large aggregates with hyaluronan and with itself.
 These aggregates are negatively charged and hold water in the tissue.
 The collagen, mostly collagen type II, constrains the proteoglycans.
 The ECM responds to tensile and compressive forces that are experienced by the cartilage.
 Cartilage growth thus refers to the matrix deposition, but can also refer to both the growth and remodeling of the extracellular matrix.
 Due to the great stress on the patellofemoral joint during resisted knee extension, the articular cartilage of the patella is among the thickest in the human body.
+The ECM of articular cartilage is classified into three regions: the pericellular matrix, the territorial matrix, and the interterritorial matrix.